lucasquemelli/House_Rocket_Machine_Learning/README.md

 **Step 03 - Assumptions test (Hypothesis test) and business problems solutions:** testing the formulated hypothesis and solving the business problems set by the CEO.

-**Step 04 - Feature Engineering:** Developing new attributes based on the original features in order to better describe the phenomenon to be modeled.
+**Step 04 - Feature Engineering:** Developing new variables based on the original features in order to better describe the phenomenon to be modeled.

 **Step 05 - Machine Learning Model:** Training and selecting the Machine Learning model to choose the best parameter values.